CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Vesica_Piscis/Vesica_Piscis_Overview.md

 ## 1. Introduction: Unveiling the Vesica Piscis

 The Vesica Piscis, Latin for "fish's bladder," is a fundamental and profoundly symbolic geometric figure formed by the intersection of two circles of equal radii, where the center of each circle lies on the circumference of the other.
-This simple construction gives rise to a shape rich in mathematical properties and imbued with deep symbolic meaning across various cultures and historical periods [1, 2].
-It represents a primal form in sacred geometry, often seen as a symbol of creation, duality, union, and a gateway between worlds [3].
+This simple construction gives rise to a shape rich in mathematical properties and imbued with deep symbolic meaning across various cultures and historical periods[^1][^2].
+It represents a primal form in sacred geometry, often seen as a symbol of creation, duality, union, and a gateway between worlds[^3].

 ```mermaid
 ---